 If you are planning to visit Nepal during Christmas and want to have milder temperatures, you can tour the Central Valley or Pokhara.
 Short tours to Ghandruk, Ghorepani, Chisapani Nagarkot, the Kathmandu Valley, and Namche Bazaar are also possible.

 1. Religious and Cultural Tours: (Suitable for all Season)

 Nepal has more UNESCO World Heritage sites packed into it than anywhere else in the world.
 Kathmandu alone has seven.
 Nepalese festivals and religious ceremonies are world-famous and occur almost all year round.

 Some sites such as Pashupatinath, Swyambhunath, and Baudhanath are must-visits even for trekkers.
 Muktinath, Janaki temple, Lumbini, Pathivara, and Gosaikunda lie outside the valley and are also worth visiting.
 These places are cultural feasts and important Buddhist and Hindu religious pilgrimage sites.

 If you are planning to just explore Kathmandu, you can visit any time of the year.
 Exploring them is easily done and several can be visited in a day by car.

-To visit religious places in southern Nepal any season except Summer when the humidity and rain make travelling unpleasant is easily possible.
+To visit religious places in southern Nepal any season except Summer when the humidity and rain make traveling unpleasant is easily possible.

 If you wish to travel to Muktinath or Mustang then you should plan for either Spring or Autumn.
-Other seasons have more extreme climates and make travelling there difficult.
+Other seasons have more extreme climates and make traveling there difficult.